Love stinks: Corpse flower blooming at the SFSU Greenhouse

 A Community Moment

-Throughout the bloom, students, families, alumni, and community members gather to experience the rare event.
-Many share photos and reactions online, helping expand awareness of plant diversity and conservation beyond campus.
+Throughout the bloom, nearly 500 visitors, including students, staff, families, alumni, and community members gathered to experience the rare event.
+Many shared photos and reactions online, expanding awareness of plant diversity and conservation beyond campus.
 Visitors can follow and tag @friends_of_sfsu_greenhouse and @sfstatebio for live updates, behind-the-scenes content, and future greenhouse events.

-The bloom will fade within days, but the work behind it continues year-round.
+The bloom lasted only a few days, but the work behind it continues year-round.
 From conservation and research to student training and public outreach, the SFSU Greenhouse remains a living center for plant science on campus.

 Tags